usnistgov/ndn-dpdk/iface/socketface/README.md

 * **datagramImpl** for datagram-oriented sockets (net.PacketConn).
 * **streamImpl** for stream-oriented sockets (net.Conn that is not net.PacketConn).

-FaceId of MockFace is randomly assigned from the range 0x0001-0x0FFF.
+FaceId of SocketFace is randomly assigned from the range 0xE000-0xEFFF.

 SocketFace's send path is thread safe.